Elipse458/el_business/README.md

 # el_business
 Business system for FiveM (ESX)
 Buy a business, order stock and get money every irl hour!
+You can have employees, which get a cut from the income based on a formula that can be edited in the config.
+They can also buy stock for you (with their own money).

 ## Installation
 1. Download the [resource](https://github.com/Elipse458/el_business/archive/master.zip)